-Siamese cats are, perhaps, best known for their sleek, distinctive appearance.
+Siamese cats are best known for their sleek, distinctive appearance.
 Although many Siamese cats are a silver-gray color with blue eyes, these pretty kitties' coats can also be orange, brown, cream, and even blue or lilac-colored, among other coat variations.
-But there's much, much more to Siamese cats than their mysteriously good looks!
+However, there's much more to Siamese cats than their mysteriously good looks.

-For example, did you know that Siamese cats are one of the oldest breeds of domesticated cats in the world?
-Or that their coat coloring is determined by their genetics and the temperature of their surroundings?
-Yes, really!
+For example, Siamese cats are one of the oldest breeds of domesticated cats in the world, and their coat coloring is determined by their genetics and the temperature of their surroundings.

 The color of a cat's coat is determined by several sets of genes and the patterns of their coats are determined by modifier genes.
 Genetics 101, right?
 Well, Siamese cats have a special modifier gene that inhibits pigment from developing in the fur, resulting in albinism.
 But, thanks to the magic of science, the modifier gene for albinism can only affect the cat's fur above a certain temperature—or between 100 and 102.5 degrees, to be more precise.